armcknight/colloquial-swift/README.md

 ### Methodology

-- maintain a set of git URLs to repositories
+- collect set of git URLs to repositories
 	- including forks might involve looking at the modifications; will not consider them
 	- manual
 		- web search repos